ABOUT

 Background: Federal Hydrogen Hub Program

 Clean H2[1] from renewable sources offers enormous potential for a zero-carbon energy future.
-The Biden Administration’s Hydrogen Earth Shot Challenge aims to reduce the cost of H2 by 80% within one decade, from the current ~$5 per kilogram (kg) down to $1 per kg.
+The Hydrogen Earth Shot Challenge aims to reduce the cost of H2 by 80% within one decade, from the current ~$5 per kilogram (kg) down to $1 per kg.
 In support of this goal, the Infrastructure Investment and Jobs Act (IIJA)[2] aims to establish a network of regional hubs that will deploy clean H2 technologies at scale.

-The IIJA appropriates $8B over 5 or more years to establish at least 4 regional H2 hubs, with a minimum of one focused on renewable sources.
-Hubs will create a network of clean H2 producers, consumers, and infrastructure to deliver clean H2 at a cost of $2/kg by 2026 and $1/kg by 2031.
-The federal program will consist of a 3-18 month planning phase and 8-12 year deployment phase, as specified by The US Department of Energy (DOE) Notification of Intent.[3]
-The DOE will require a 1:1 cost share from award recipients for hub construction and deployment.
+The DOE requires a 1:1 cost share from award recipients for hub construction and deployment.
 The majority of hub funding will support technology demonstrations and deployments, such as electrolyzers to produce clean H2 at solar power plants, infrastructure to transport H2, and end users like heavy-duty trucks to consume the H2.
 7-10% of hub funding is expected to go toward research, complemented by synergistic DOE research grant funding.
 The hubs must demonstrate and evaluate methods for H2 production, processing, delivery, storage, and end-uses, and that they can become part of a national H2 network to facilitate an H2 economy.[1]
 Additional DOE support after the hub funding is expected to connect regional hubs and continue building a national H2 economy.
-Environmental and energy justice, workforce development, safety, and codes and standards are all additionally integral to the DOE clean H2 hub program.
-The DOE’s Funding Opportunity Announcement (FOA) is anticipated in September-October 2022, setting criteria and a deadline for hub applications.
+Workforce development, safety, and codes and standards are all additionally integral to the DOE clean H2 hub program.

 ARCHES: A Statewide Partnership for a California Hub